 Cancellations and postponements

-Subject to the Corporations Act, the Company may by resolution of the Board cancel or postpone a meeting of Shareholders or change the place for the meeting, prior to the date on which the meeting is to be held.
+Subject to the Corporations Act, the Company may by resolution of the Board cancel or postpone a meeting of Shareholders or change or remove any venue for the meeting or change or remove any technology for the meeting, prior to the date on which the meeting is to be held.

 Clause 44(a) does not apply to a meeting called in accordance with the Corporations Act by a Director, by Shareholders or by the Board on the request of Shareholders, unless that Director consents, or those Shareholders consent, to the cancellation or postponement of the meeting.

-Subject to the Listing Rules, the Company may give notice of a cancellation or postponement or change of place of a meeting of Shareholders as the Board resolves.
-Failure to give notice of a cancellation or postponement or change of place of a meeting of Shareholders or the failure to receive any notice of the meeting does not invalidate the cancellation, postponement or change of place of a meeting or anything done (including the passing of a resolution) at a postponed meeting or the meeting at the new place.
+Subject to the Listing Rules, the Company may give notice of a cancellation or postponement of, or change or removal of a venue or technology for, a meeting of Shareholders as the Board resolves.
+Failure to give notice of a cancellation or postponement of, or change or removal of a venue or technology for a meeting of Shareholders or the failure to receive any notice of the meeting does not invalidate the cancellation, postponement change or removal or anything done (including the passing of a resolution) at a postponed meeting or the meeting at the new revised venue or using revised technology.

 Subject to the Corporations Act, where a meeting of Shareholders is convened by a person or persons other than the Board, this person or those persons may cancel or, with the approval of the Board, postpone the meeting, prior to the date on which the meeting is to be held.